 Guitar straps are often overlooked.
 Many guitarists look for the cheapest strap they can find because, well, they’re all the same, right?

-Your guitar strap is the only thing keeping your investment from travelling four feet down onto an unforgiving hardwood floor, and believe me, the floor won’t feel bad and dust off your guitar, or fill in that huge chip on its body or horn.
+Your guitar strap is the only thing keeping your investment from traveling four feet down onto an unforgiving hardwood floor, and believe me, the floor won’t feel bad and dust off your guitar, or fill in that huge chip on its body or horn.

-Guitar straps are as vital as strings, picks, chords, amps, anything else.
+Guitar straps are as vital as strings, picks, chords, amps, and anything else.
 In fact, more so, because they keep your guitar from turning into a clobbered mess that would render all of the aforementioned items utterly useless.

 First off, when you are looking for a guitar strap, look for comfort.
 Some guitar straps are made out of cotton, some polyester, some leather; go to a guitar store and feel around!

 You want to know which material will feel best digging into your back for hours every single day.
 But don’t immediately buy a guitar strap just because it feels comfortable; do your homework on guitar accessories first.